tinaLa/EventCal/README.md

-# EventSync
+# EventCal
-EventSync is an iOS app that helps people plan social events.
+EventCal is an iOS app that allows users to create shareable social calendars to manage and plan their social events.